pmarches/monitorPowerToMQTT/README.md

 What is this?
 ==

 This project reads the victron energy MPPT bluetooth packets and sends them to a MQTT broker.
+It also reads the mastervolt data from the masterbus and forwards it to the same MQTT broker.

 This is the first open source attempt at documenting the VE.Smart bluetooth protocol.
 If enough interest, we should make it a stand alone library.